DaramolaAdedeji/Full-Excel-Project-on-coffee-Orders/README.md

  IF(Roast="D","Dark","")))

-📌 This improves readability and ensures accurate grouping in Pivot Tables.
+📌 This improves ease of understanding and ensures accurate grouping in Pivot Tables.

-5. Loyalty Card Identification
+5. Loyalty Card Identification;

 A new Loyalty Card column was created using XLOOKUP to identify customers enrolled in the loyalty program.